Gozonishe/bankBook/README.md

 Build with React JS

-All info save in localstorage
+All Data save in localstorage
 ____________________________

 ## Available Scripts